-The DSGP Foundation Series brings together courses on A History of Dreaming, The Science and Psychology of Dreaming, and Dreamwork Methods (Parts 1 and 2).
+The DSGP Foundation Series brings together courses on A History of Dreaming, The Science and Psychology of Dreaming, and Dreamwork Methods.

-Each course includes video presentations and weeks of discussion questions to talk about in forums with your regional Dream Study Group.
+Each course includes video presentations, discussion questions and quiz review questions to talk about in forums with other DSGP members.
 You will take a quiz after the forums end to earn a certificate of completion.

-Course 1 - A History of Dreaming (6 weeks)
+Course 1 - An Introduction to the History of Dream Sharing

 - Presentation 1: Curtiss Hoffman — The Evolution of Dreams

-- Presentation 3: Stanley Krippner — Shamanic Dream Practices
+- Presentation 3: Stanley Krippner — Everyone Who Dreams Partakes in Shamanism

 - Presentation 1: Robert Hoss — The Science of Dreaming